-This course provides a critical assessment of the mass media and its effects on political life, popular culture and on the presentation and selection of information.
-This foundation course gives an overview of the development of book publishing, the newspaper, radio and television industries and advertising and public relations.
+This course introduces students to the tools needed to critically assess mass media and its effects on political life, popular culture, and the presentation and selection of information.
+This JMC foundation course gives an overview of the development of book publishing; the newspaper, radio, and television industries; and advertising and public relations.
 It is a fitting elective for those interested in developing their critical acumen and media savvy.
-The course is open to students of all levels, preferably first-year students.
-Gen. Ed: Social and Cultural Analysis.
+This course is open to students of all levels, preferably first-year students.
+Gen. Ed.: Social and Cultural Analysis.
 Cr.
 3 (6 ECTS Cr.).
 Offered every semester.

 JMC 150 Writing for Media

-This course is an introduction into the world of communication through images, words, and graphics.
-The course will survey examples from the ancient world to the present and help students develop a vocabulary for discussion of visual works.
-Major trends and styles will be reviewed within a historical and theoretical framework.
-Students will study the development of writing systems and technologies, analyze the use and effectiveness of messages with images and words, and present on a related topic of their choosing.
-Gen. Ed: Aesthetic Expression.
+This course is an introduction to the world of communication through images, words, and graphics.
+This course surveys examples from the ancient world to the present and helps students develop a vocabulary for discussion of visual works.
+Major trends and styles are analyzed within a historical and theoretical framework.
+Students study the development of writing systems and technologies, analyze the use and effectiveness of messages with images and words, and present on a related topic of their choosing.
+Gen. Ed.: Aesthetic Expression.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Fall.
+Offered every semester.

 JMC 233 Introduction to Video Journalism

-This course is focused on producing Video Journalism for a variety of media platforms.
-Working in two- or three-man teams students will videotape and edit their own news stories, learning the basics of camera-work and video and audio editing.
-The emphasis will be to gain hands-on skills in producing video news, quickly, in a variety of forms.
-Through direct experience and practice they will refine their understanding of the very different demands video makes on their writing and interviewing skills.
-Prerequisites: JMC 141, JMC 150.
+This course is focused on learning to produce video journalism for a variety of media platforms.
+Working in two- or three-person teams, students videotape and edit news stories and learn the basics of camerawork and video and audio editing.
+The emphasis is on gaining hands-on skills in quickly producing video news in a variety of forms.
+Through direct experience and practice, students refine their understanding of the very different demands video makes on their writing and interviewing skills.
+Prerequisites: JMC 141 and JMC 150.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Fall.
+Offered every fall.

 JMC 321 Digital Photojournalism

-The course explores the use of photography in journalism and multimedia storytelling.
+This course explores the use of photography in journalism and multimedia storytelling.
 Students use the digital still camera as a journalistic tool, exploring a variety of techniques to photograph and prepare images for use across media.
 Emphasis is on effective communication through single photographs as well as through photo stories and picture packages.
-Course includes discussions on copyright, licensing and ethics in the profession.
-Students prepare photographs for print, design layouts, and produce slide shows for online viewing.
-Writing in the form of captions, stories/articles and audio provide context for the photographs they produce.
-Prerequisites: JMC 141, JMC 150 Cr.
+This course includes discussions on copyright, licensing, and ethics in the profession.
+Students prepare photographs for print, design layouts, and produce slideshows for online viewing.
+Captions, stories/articles, and audio provide context for the photographs they produce.
+Prerequisites: JMC 141 and JMC 150 Cr.
 3 (6 ECTS Cr.).
-Offered every semester.
+Offered every fall.

 JMC 333 Television News Reporting

-Building on the basic video journalism introduction in JMC 233, this course focuses on the more traditional broadcast television approach to news reporting.
+Building on the basic video journalism introduced in JMC 233, this course focuses on the more traditional broadcast television approach to news reporting.
 Students study the evolution of TV news and learn the techniques of field and live TV reporting.
-The emphasis is on reporting - getting the story - for television, advanced production techniques in the field and in the editing room, working quickly but carefully to demanding deadlines, and building strong presentation skills.
-Prerequisites: JMC 233.
+The emphasis is on reporting—getting the story—for television, advanced production techniques in the field and the editing room, working quickly but carefully to demanding deadlines, and building strong presentation skills.
+Prerequisite: JMC 233.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Spring.
+Offered every spring.

 JMC 356 Media Law and Ethics

-This course examines regulation and protection of the media in democracies and the making of ethical choices by professionals in a free legal environment.
-The legal focus is on laws and principles developed by US courts and the European Court of Human Rights to promote vigorous scrutiny of government, the free flow of information and of diverse opinions, while protecting individual rights and such social interests as public order.
+This course examines the regulation and protection of the media in democracies and the making of ethical choices by professionals in a free legal environment.
+The legal focus is on laws and principles developed by U.S. courts and the European Court of Human Rights to promote vigorous scrutiny of government and the free flow of information and diverse opinions while protecting individual rights and such social interests as public order.
 The ethical focus is on classical and modern models of thinking that help editors and other professionals make ethically justifiable decisions about the conflicts of principles that confront them daily.
-Gen. Ed: Moral and Philosophical Reasoning.
+Gen. Ed.: Moral and Philosophical Reasoning.
 Prerequisite: sophomore standing.
 Cr.
-3 (6 ECTS Cr).
+3 (6 ECTS Cr.).
 Offered every semester.

 This course is designed to familiarize students with the basic concepts and principles of public relations.
-It serves as the foundation for other courses in public relations and explores definitions, history, theories, principles, management practices, case studies and public relations career possibilities.
-This course counts for elective credit in the Business major.
+It serves as the foundation for other courses in public relations and explores public relations definitions, history, theories, principles, management practices, case studies, and career possibilities.
+This course counts for elective credit in the Business Administration major.
+Prerequisites: declared JMC or BUS major or IMC minor, and junior standing.
 Cr.
 3 (6 ECTS Cr.).
-Prerequisite: Declared major in JMC or BUS, Junior standing.
 Offered every semester.

 This introductory course seeks to give students insight into the fundamentals of all areas of advertising and a clear understanding of the effect of advertising.
-Students review and discuss examples of international print and television advertisements; do team exercises on the various aspects of the advertising process; and complete individual and group assignments.
-Prerequisite: Declared major in JMC or BUS, Junior standing.
+Students review and discuss examples of international print and television advertisements, do team exercises on the various aspects of the advertising process, and complete individual and group assignments.
+Prerequisites: declared JMC or BUS major or IMC minor, and junior standing.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Fall.
+Offered irregularly.

 JMC 411 Design and Layout

-The course builds on the concepts learned in JMC 200 and advances design and layout skills through the use of typography, graphics, photography and page layout.
-Emphasis is on the presentation of information in newspapers, magazines and the World Wide Web, as well as other communication media.
+This course builds on the concepts learned in JMC 200 and advances design and layout skills through the use of typography, graphics, photography, and page layout.
+Emphasis is on the presentation of information in newspapers, magazines, and online, as well as other communication media.
 Prerequisite: JMC 200.
 Cr.
 3 (6 ECTS Cr.).
-Offered every semester.
+Offered every fall.

 JMC 425 Advanced Communications Design

-This course is designed to further develop graphic design skills through a variety of projects ranging from exercises in creative typography, to posters, invitations, product packaging, brochures and small book design.
-To complement their conceptual efforts, students learn advanced software techniques and study award-winning examples by some of today's most celebrated designers.
+This course is designed to further develop graphic design skills through a variety of projects ranging from exercises in creative typography to posters, invitations, product packaging, brochures, and small book design.
+To complement their conceptual efforts, students learn advanced software techniques and study award-winning examples by some of today’s most celebrated designers.
 Topical readings and discussions provide further inspiration and stimulus for creative solutions to visual problems.
 Coursework culminates in a formal portfolio presentation.
-Prerequisites: JMC 200, JMC 411.
+Prerequisites: JMC 200 and JMC 411.
 Cr.
 3 (6 ECTS Cr.).
-Offered in the Spring.
+Offered every spring.

 JMC 455 Global Comparative Media

-Starting from a base of the historical, cultural, and practical realities driving media in Eastern and Southeastern Europe, the course will pursue through readings, lectures, video examples, and research the differences between American media and various Western European versions.
-Under regular scrutiny will be the degree to which Western approaches to media are meaningful and appropriate to developing nations, or not.
-Research will then expand to examine how journalism and media differ across the world: how journalists approach a subject differently, how their efforts are manipulated by governments and influentials, and whether specific forms of media have the necessary market support for success.
-Prerequisites: senior standing, declared JMC major.
+Starting from a base of the historical, cultural, and practical realities driving media in Eastern and Southeastern Europe, the course investigates the differences between media through readings, lectures, video examples, and research.
+Under regular scrutiny will be the degree to which Western approaches to media are meaningful and appropriate (or not) to developing nations.
+The research will then expand to examine how journalism and media differ across the world, how journalists approach a subject differently, how governments and influential figures manipulate their efforts, and whether specific forms of media have the necessary market support for success.
+Prerequisites: declared JMC major and senior standing.
+Prerequisites: declared JMC major and senior standing.
 Cr.
 3 (6 ECTS Cr.).
 Offered every other year.

-Practical professional experience, individually arranged to meet the specialized needs of the student, in preparation for a career in media.
-Possible settings include newspapers, magazines, radio or television stations, production houses, as well as work in an advertising or public relations agencies.
+The professional internship is a practical professional experience, individually arranged to meet the specialized needs of the student, in preparation for a career in media.
+Possible settings include newspapers, magazines, radio or television stations, production houses, advertising or public relations agency.
 A minimum of eight working weeks (320 working hours) is required.
 Students are advised to do their internships following their junior year.
-Prerequisite: Declared JMC major.
+Prerequisite: declared JMC major.
 Cr.
 0 (0 ECTS Cr.).
 Offered every semester as contracted.

 JMC 491 Capstone Project